Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Experiments

 \subsubsection{Implementation Details}

-We implement experiments with PyTorch using the SGD optimizer.
-The learning rates in labeled clients and unlabeled clients are empirically set to 0.01 for all methods on all datasets.
-We set the global round to 3000, 4000, and 2000 for CIFAR-10, CIFAR-100, and SVHN, respectively.
-The local training epoch for all cases is set to 1.
-The subset of clients selected in each round is 20.
-More details on implementation are presented in the supplementary material.
+We conduct experiments with PyTorch using the SGD optimizer.
+The learning rates in labeled clients and unlabeled clients are empirically set to 0.01 for all methods.
+The maximum global round is set to 3000, 4000, and 20000 for CIFAR-10, CIFAR-100, and STL-10, respectively.
+In all cases, the local training epoch is set to 1, and the number of clients selected in each round is 20.

+For our method, the default hyperparameters $\lambda_{\text{lcc}}$ and $\lambda_{\text{gcc}}$ in the dual class-aware contrastive loss are both set to 1.
+The temperature $\tau$ and the high confidence threshold $T_{\text{thr}}$ are set to 1 and 0.95 by default, respectively.
+To reduce the computational cost, we exclude unlabeled clients from the first half of the global round, while all clients participate as usual in the second half.

+For FedConsist\cite{yang2021federated}, we follow the re-implement setting\cite{liang2022rscfed} that enlarges the total weight of selected labeled clients to about 50\% and makes selected unlabeled clients share the remaining 50\% weight in each global round.